qwzybug/touchcode/README.markdown

 Touchcode includes portions of other code libraries.
 This code may be supplied under a different license to Touchcode.

-Touchcode has changed licenses over the years and as such not all source files reflect the correct license.
-I hope to fix this situation.

 ## Sub-Projects Directories

 ### TouchFoundation